srobo/ops-manual/miscellaneous/README.md

 ## Licensing

 This work \(the operations manual\) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
-The authors of this work are: Rich Barlow.
+The authors of this work are: Rich Barlow, Diane Dowling.

 ## Making Changes to this Document